syncfusion-content/angular-docs/angular/GettingStarted/getting-started-angular-cli-with-electron.md

 ## Electron Configuration

-* To configure the electron in our application, create `electron` folder in `src` directory.
-Then add `main.js` file in `src/electron` directory.
+* To configure the electron in our application, create `main.js` file outside the `src` directory.
 This `main.js` file is the `startup of electron application`.
 It should create window and it handles the system events.To know more about main process of electron, refer the link [here](https://electron.atom.io/docs/tutorial/quick-start/#write-your-first-electron-app)

 Refer to the below code snippet for `electron/main.js` file.